OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Introduction

-\begin{itemize}[leftmargin=3mm] \item We systematically characterize the workload dynamics in disaggregated RL, uncovering generation bottlenecks caused by evolving workload shifts and the mismatch between existing networks and the diverse traffic patterns of training and generation stages and their interaction.
+\begin{itemize}[leftmargin=3mm] \item We systematically characterize the workload dynamics in disaggregated RL, uncovering generation bottlenecks caused by evolving workload shifts and the mismatch between static network and diverse traffic patterns of training and generation stages and their interaction.

 \item We propose \sys, which optimizes compute and network in disaggregated RL via reconfiguration. \sys includes (i) a compute scheduler that minimizes per-step makespan through dynamic parallelism switching and online load rebalancing, and (ii) \fabric, a hierarchical hybrid optical--electrical fabric that enables on-demand topology materialization for stage-specific communication.